American Family Field

 The Lampson Transi-Lift 3, more affectionately known as “Big Blue,” was the largest crane in North America; there were only four others like it around the world.
 You couldn’t just wheel it in pre-assembled; it took seven weeks, 25 people and 150 truckloads of materials to put it together outside of Miller Park at a cost of $10 million.
 To keep it upright while lifting its maximum weight, Big Blue needed to be balanced by 1,150 tons of counterweight.
 The crane’s boom, emanating high into the sky from the cab, rose 467 feet—and even that wasn’t enough for Miller Park’s roof, so they attached a 100-foot extension to it, forcing Lampson to file an FAA permit so that low-flying planes could be alerted to the crane’s presence.
 Big Blue was a conversation piece to rival the ballpark itself.

 In July 1999, nine months before Miller Park’s target opening date, Big Blue was ready to perform its 10th of 29 lifts—or “picks,” as they were called in the construction industry—of the ballpark’s roof panels.
 Late-afternoon winds gusting to nearly 30 MPH prompted debate among the various parties in charge, including Lampson and Mitsubishi Heavy Industries of America, which designed and constructed the roof.
-No one bothered to do a “wind-sail” calculation to determine whether the pick should proceed, because the assumption was that was someone’s else responsibility.
+No one bothered to do a “wind-sail” calculation to determine whether the pick should proceed, because the assumption was that it someone’s else responsibility.
 Additionally, there was pressure to move forward since Mitsubishi’s contract with the ballpark board called for penalties if the project wasn’t completed on time.
 The pick went on.

 As a section of skeletal steel was hovering high above the first-base side of the structure, a series of bangs echoed loudly throughout the site; it was Big Blue’s king pin, used to pivot the crane, failing.
 Big Blue began tipping over toward the home plate section of the ballpark, bringing with it the 450-ton roof section it was lifting—right in the direction of a smaller crane holding a basket of three ironworkers.
 One of them quickly grabbed his walkie-talkie and repeatedly yelled out to anyone listening, “Get me out of here!”
 But there was no chance to save them in a split second.